chrede88/L1nkrTemplate/README.md

 3) Change the module name to match your github repo in `go.mod`.
 4) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the Configuration below.
 5) In a terminal/commandline, move to the newly created folder using `cd`.
 6) Build a local version of your site by executing `hugo server`.
-You can see the site by navigating to `localhost:1313` in a browser.
+You can see the site by navigating to `localhost:1313`  (actual URL will be outputted in the CLI) in a browser.
 7) Add a new image to the `assets/` folder, using the same name as you specified in `params.yaml`.
 8) Add a new `icon.png` file to update the favicon.
 The png file should be 512px by 512px in size.